This list provides useful information for your stay at the DHZB.

 An ATM is to be found just outside the main entrance to the Charité campus, Augustenburger Platz 1 (to the right of the first archway before entering).

 Most of our hospital rooms have online access.
-If required, we can make a notebook available to you.
 In the restaurant you can use free Wi-Fi.

 Close to the DHZB, on the Charité Campus Virchow-Klinikum (Mittelallee 12) you will find the chapel, which is open from 8 am to 8 pm.
 Services and devotions are held regularly.
 Please ask on your ward for dates and times.